Thread Concurrency Visualization

 - when the diagram is drawn for a long time and output is too long, then a scrollbar appears.
 When this button is pressed, this scrollbar is automatically scrolled to the end.

-Next to the toolbox, there is the list of thread names; the right-hand side shows the waiting time for each thread, a period of time prior to thread execution:
+Next to the toolbar, there is the list of thread names; the right-hand side shows the waiting time for each thread, a period of time prior to thread execution:

 Different states are marked with different colors.
 The legend is shown in the window.